Robprogram2002/DS_and_Algo_Java/src/main/resources/sedgewick_book_notes/chap1_notes.md

 implemented in order to use it and you can assume that a client knows nothing but the API when implementing a data type.
 Encapsulation is the key to attaining both of these advantages.

+**Designing APIs**.
+One of the most important and most challenging steps in building modern software is designing APIs.
+This task takes practice, careful deliberation, and many iterations, but any time spent designing a good API is certain to be repaid in time saved debugging or code reuse.

+there are numerous pitfalls that every API design is susceptible to:

+* An API may be too hard to implement, implying implementations that are difficult or impossible to develop.
+* An API may be too hard to use, leading to client code that is more complicated than it would be without the API.
+* An API may be too narrow, omitting methods that clients need.
+* An API may be too wide, including a large number of methods not needed by any client.
+This pitfall is perhaps the most common, and one of the most difficult to avoid.
+The size of an API tends to grow over time because it is not difficult to add methods to an existing API, but it is difficult to remove methods without breaking existing clients.
+* An API may be too general, providing no useful abstractions.
+* An API may be too specific, providing abstractions so detailed or so diffuse as to be useless.
+* An API may be too dependent on a particular representation, therefore not serving the purpose of freeing client code from the details of using that representation.
+This pitfall is also difficult to avoid, because the representation is certainly central to the development of the implementation.

+These considerations are sometimes summarized in

+> provide to clients the methods they need and no others.

 **Algorithms and ADTs.** Data abstraction is naturally suited to the study of algorithms, because it helps us provide a framework within which we can precisely specify both what an algorithm needs to accomplish and how a client can make use of an algorithm.
 Typically, in this book, an algorithm is an implementation of an instance method in an abstract data